roshnadhakal/Intermediate_Python_Projects/Task Scheduler/README.md

 Reminder: Take a break

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:
+If you would like to contribute to this project,fork this repository or pull request.